What Is Full Backup? How Does It Work? - Qiling

 file backup step5

 Step 6.
-Qiling Backup enables users to back up data to both third-party cloud drive and its own cloud drive.
+Qiling Backup allows users to back up data to both third-party cloud storage services and the company's own cloud storage service.

-If you want to back up data to third-party cloud drive, choose Local Drive, scroll down to add Cloud Device, add and login your account.
+To back up data to a third-party cloud drive, select Local Drive, scroll down to add a Cloud Device, add and log in to your account.

 Step 7.
-Click "Proceed" to start backup.
-After the backup task is completed, it will be displayed in the form of a card on the list of the panel.
-Click "Advance" button in the backup task to further manage it.
+After clicking "Proceed" to start the backup task, it will be displayed as a card on the backup list panel once completed.
+To further manage the backup task, click the "Advance" button on the task card.

 File backup step7